Jeffrey-Sardina/Divine-Abandonment-Language/grammar.md

 - thii -- it (absent)

 #### Simple past (preterite)
 Simple past verbs take a suffix in place of the verb's suffix.
-Note that the initial "aei" in "(aei)zh" is pronounced exclusively in it's DEANIMATED state as "uh".
 The vowel following that suffix determines the subject:
 - zhai -- I
 - zhe -- you
 - zhi -- it (living)
 - zha -- it (present)
 - zhii -- it (absent)

 The plurals are different.
 In some cases "sh" replaces "zh" (when the vowel in the root would repeat).
-However, for the "living" class, the suffix "(aei)zha" is used.
+However, for the "living" class, the suffix "zha" is used.
 - zhae -- we (incl)
 - zho -- we (excl)
 - she -- yous